Measure and Improve Robustness in NLP Models: A Survey: Improve Model Robustness

-Connecting these methods conceptually, we conjecture three different mainstream approaches: one is to leverage the large amount of data by taking advantages of pretrained models, another is to learn invariant representations or predictors across domains/environments, while most of the rest build upon the prior on what the spurious/bias patterns of the data are.
+Connecting these methods conceptually, we conjecture three different mainstream approaches: one is to leverage the large amount of data by taking advantages of pre-trained models, another is to learn invariant representations or predictors across domains or environments, while most of the rest build upon the prior on what the spurious patterns are and encourage the models to not rely on those patterns.
 Then the solutions are invented through countering model's learning of these patterns by either data augmentation, reweighting (the minorities), ensemble, inductive-prior design, and causal intervention.
 Interestingly, statistical work has shown that many of these mitigation methods are optimizing the same robust machine learning generalization error bound \cite{wang2021learning}.